everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 # Writing Functions for Everywhere Computer

 [Everywhere Computer][everywhere-comp] is an emerging decentralized platform that aims to distribute computational tasks across a vast, open network.
-This network spans from your personal machine to other devices on your LAN, a cluster of cloud nodes, and even to a [PoP (point of presence)][pop] at the edge of the Internet.
+This network spans from your personal machine to other devices on your LAN, a cluster of cloud nodes, and even to [PoPs (point of presences)][pop] located at the edge of the Internet.
 Processing happens as close to the data source as possible or on machines with general availability or critical resources where relocating data is worthwhile.

 At its core, Everywhere Computer is built on the [InterPlanetary Virtual Machine (IPVM)][ipvm] protocol.
 It executes [workflows][workflows] containing tasks that are [content-addressed][content-addressing]—which means they're uniquely identified by their content rather than by their location.
 This system is powered by our [Homestar runtime][homestar-runtime], an engine that runs Wasm-based workflows composed of [Wasm components][wasm-component] with runnable functions that can be scheduled and executed by any Homestar peer throughout the network.